Explainable AI: Beyond the Checkbox

 High-stakes systems also face requirements that extend beyond predictive performance.
 Fairness, non-discrimination, robustness, safety, and legal defensibility all matter.
 Increasingly, regulations mandate transparency or a right to explanation when automated systems influence consequential decisions.

 These demands expose a deeper issue: many of the criteria we care about cannot be fully specified as optimization objectives.
-What it means for a model to behave acceptably is often contextual, contested, and situation-dependent.
-Problem formulations are inherently incomplete.
+What it means for a model to behave acceptably is often contextual, contested, and dependent on the situation.
+Problem formulations are inherently incomplete — and incompleteness is not the same as uncertainty.
+Uncertainty can be quantified and managed; incompleteness cannot.
+When a criterion cannot be encoded, behavior must be observed and explained rather than optimized.

-When requirements cannot be encoded into training, behavior must be evaluated another way.
-That is where explainability enters—not as proof that a model is correct, but as a diagnostic tool.
+That is where explainability enters—not as proof that a model is correct, but as a diagnostic tool for evaluating behavior that optimization alone cannot guarantee.

 Explainability is best understood as diagnostic infrastructure—a way to examine how a system behaves when performance metrics fall short.
 By inspecting what a model relies on and how its predictions change across cases, we can surface failure modes that would otherwise remain hidden.